-In addition to the requirements of Chapter 2, Section 2-3, all signs shall be of a pedestrian scale, and shall be located to be visually compatible with the site and the building.
-All signs shall comply with the following standards:

-- a) Freestanding signs shall be limited to a maximum height of eight (8) feet. - b) Signs shall not be located on roofs. - c) Attached or projecting signs shall not extend above the roofline for flat roofs or the ridge line of pitched roofs. - d) Internally illuminated signs shall be prohibited.
+All signs must conform with the standards of Chapter 2, Section 2-3.G., standards for signs in a Village Environment.

-10) Block Standards.

-- a) Land must be divided with Streets to create Blocks conforming with Block perimeter, below. - b) Blocks shall be generally rectangular in shape, but are expected to respond to natural features and the block pattern of the surrounding street network. - c) Blocks shall be a minimum width so as to provide two rows of developable lots. - d) Block perimeter.
+- 10) Block Standards. - a) Land must be divided with Streets to create Blocks conforming with Block perimeter, below. - b) Blocks shall be generally rectangular in shape, but are expected to respond to natural features and the block pattern of the surrounding street network. - c) Blocks shall be a minimum width so as to provide two rows of developable lots. - d) Block perimeter.
 No block shall have a perimeter of more than 1,600 feet.

-The Planning Board may grant a waiver to reduce block perimeter length in accordance with the provisions of Chapter 3 if part of a subdivision plan or Chapter 4 if part of a site plan. - e) Portions of development sites abutting areas of undeveloped land, areas unsuitable for development, or pre-existing incomplete blocks may be granted a waiver from the block size requirements in accordance with the provisions of Chapter 3 if part of a subdivision plan or Chapter 4 if part of a site plan.

-11) Public Utilities

-- All projects requiring site plan review and subdivisions shall connect to public sewer and water meeting the requirements of the Portland Water District and the Town of Gorham. - i) The Planning Board may grant a waiver for the requirements of the extension of public sewer if the lot is located more than 1,000 feet from the nearest connection to a public sanitary sewer and the connection to the public sanitary sewer would cause an undue hardship to the developer, as determined by the Planning Board. - ii) The Planning Board may grant a waiver for the requirements of the extension of public water if the lot is located more than 1,000 feet and the proposal meets the Determination of Unreasonable Costs under Chapter 2, Section 2 Provision of Public Water Supply, D., Exemption from Public Water Supply Requirements. - b) All developments are required to have underground utilities.
+The Planning Board may grant a waiver to reduce block perimeter length in accordance with the provisions of Chapter 3 if part of a subdivision plan or Chapter 4 if part of a site plan. - e) Portions of development sites abutting areas of undeveloped land, areas unsuitable for development, or pre-existing incomplete blocks may be granted a waiver from the block size requirements in accordance with the provisions of Chapter 3 if part of a subdivision plan or Chapter 4 if part of a site plan. - 11) Public Utilities - a) All projects requiring site plan review and subdivisions shall connect to public sewer and water meeting the requirements of the Portland Water District and the Town of Gorham. - i) The Planning Board may grant a waiver for the requirements of the extension of public sewer if the lot is located more than 1,000 feet from the nearest connection to a public sanitary sewer and the connection to the public sanitary sewer would cause an undue hardship to the developer, as determined by the Planning Board.

-12) Building and Other Structure Materials

-- a) The predominant exterior building materials shall be of high quality materials, including, but not limited to, wood or vinyl clapboard siding, masonry units that replicate shake or clapboard siding, brick, sandstone, wood, native stone and tinted/textured concrete masonry units and/or glass products or metal or plastic roofing that simulates shake or shingle roofing.
-Simulated material may be substituted for any of the aforementioned building materials. - At least three different building materials shall be used for the primary façade of a building facing the primary street the building accesses.
+- The Planning Board may grant a waiver for the requirements of the extension of public water if the lot is located more than 1,000 feet and the proposal meets the Determination of Unreasonable Costs under Chapter 2, Section 2 Provision of Public Water Supply, D., Exemption from Public Water Supply Requirements. - b) All developments are required to have underground utilities. - 12) Building and Other Structure Materials - a) The predominant exterior building materials shall be of high-quality materials, including, but not limited to, wood or vinyl clapboard siding, masonry units that replicate shake or clapboard siding, brick, sandstone, wood, native stone and tinted/textured concrete masonry units and/or glass products or metal or plastic roofing that simulates shake or shingle roofing.
+Simulated material may be substituted for any of the aforementioned building materials. - b) At least three different building materials shall be used for the primary façade of a building facing the primary street the building accesses.
 The Planning Board may waive the building material to two different materials if it finds the building design has enough architectural detail to sufficiently break-up the massing of the building.
 Glass for use in windows and doors shall not be considered one of the required building materials.
 All façades that have frontage on a street shall be considered a primary façade. - c) Exterior building materials shall not include smooth-faced concrete block, tilt-up concrete panels, or T-111.
 Prefabricated steel panels are excluded unless they contain architectural details with intricate designs.
 Metal roofs may be allowed if compatible with the overall architectural design of the building.